allegroai/clearml-docs/docs/clearml_agent.md

 ## Execution Environments

+ClearML Agent has two primary execution modes: virtual environment and docker modes.

 ClearML Agent supports executing tasks in multiple environments.

-### PIP Mode
+### Virtual Environment Mode

-By default, ClearML Agent works in PIP Mode, in which it uses [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) as the package manager.
+ClearML Agent supports working with one of the following package managers: [`pip`](https://en.wikipedia.org/wiki/Pip_(package_manager)) (default), [`conda`](https://docs.conda.io/en/latest/), and [`poetry`](https://python-poetry.org/).
+To change the package manager used by the agent, edit the `type` field in the `package_manager` section of the `clearml.conf`.
+If extra channels are needed for `conda`, add the missing channels in the `conda_channels` field in the `clearml.conf`

 When ClearML runs, it will create a virtual environment (or reuse an existing one, see [here](clearml_agent.md#virtual-environment-reuse)).
 Task dependencies (Python packages) will be installed in the virtual environment.

-### Conda Mode
-This mode is similar to the PIP mode but uses [Conda](https://docs.conda.io/en/latest/) as the package manager.
-To enable Conda mode, edit the `clearml.conf` file, and modify the `type: pip` to `type: conda` in the “package_manager” section.
-If extra conda channels are needed, look for “conda_channels” under “package_manager”, and add the missing channel.

-### Poetry Mode
-This mode is similar to the PIP mode but uses [Poetry](https://python-poetry.org/) as the package manager.
-To enable Poetry mode, edit the `clearml.conf` file, and modify the `type: pip` to `type: poetry` in the “package_manager” section.

 :::note Using Poetry with Pyenv
 Some versions of poetry (using `install-poetry.py`) do not respect `pyenv global`.
 If you are using pyenv to control the environment where you use ClearML Agent, you can:
   * Use poetry v1.2 and above (which [fixes this issue](https://github.com/python-poetry/poetry/issues/5077))
   * Install poetry with the deprecated `get-poetry.py` installer
 :::

 ### Docker Mode
-:::note
+:::note notes
-Docker Mode is only supported in linux.<br/>
+* Docker Mode is only supported in linux.
-Docker Mode requires docker service v19.03 or higher installed.
+* Docker Mode requires docker service v19.03 or higher installed.
 :::

 When executing the ClearML Agent in Docker mode, it will: